accetto/headless-drawing-g3/docker/xfce/README.md

 ### Overriding VNC/noVNC parameters

 This image supports several ways of overriding the VNC/noVNV parameters.
-The [sibling image README file][sibling-readme-xfce] describes how to do it.
+The [sibling README file][sibling-readme-xfce] describes how to do it.

 ### Running containers in background or foreground

-The [sibling image README file][sibling-readme-xfce] describes how to run the containers in the background (detached) of foreground (interactively).
+The [sibling README file][sibling-readme-xfce] describes how to run the containers in the background (detached) of foreground (interactively).

 ### Startup options and help

-The startup options and help are also described in the [sibling image README file][sibling-readme-xfce].
+The startup options and help are also described in the [sibling README file][sibling-readme-xfce].

 ## Using OpenGL/WebGL and HW acceleration

 Support for hardware graphics acceleration in these images is still experimental.
 The images are intended as the base for experiments with your particular graphics hardware.

-For sharing the experience and ideas I've started the discussion [Supporting OpenGL/WebGL and using HW acceleration (GPU)][sibling-discussion-supporting-opengl-and-using-hw-acceleration] in the sibling project [accetto/ubuntu-vnc-xfce-g3][sibling-github].
+For sharing the experience and ideas I've started the sibling discussion [Supporting OpenGL/WebGL and using HW acceleration (GPU)][sibling-discussion-supporting-opengl-and-using-hw-acceleration] in the sibling project [accetto/ubuntu-vnc-xfce-g3][sibling-github].
 There are also some links to interesting articles about the subject.

 ### Testing WebGL support in browsers